-Children with PWS: Years 1-3 (After Walking)
+Children with PWS: Year 1-3 (After Walking)

-Once your child is walking, you may find that your therapists decrease their physical therapy to one session per week.
-They may also increase their occupational therapy to two or three sessions per week as they start to refine motor movements.
-This is a great time to make sure that your therapists are all communicating with each other to get the best carry over.
-For example, your physical therapist should work with your occupational and speech therapists as they determine which sitting device will provide the greatest stability to the child's trunk when they are working on fine motor or oral motor activities.
+Once your child is walking, you may find that your therapists decrease his physical therapy to one session per week.
+They may also increase his occupational therapy to two or three sessions per week as he starts to refine motor movements.
+This is a great time to make sure that your therapists are all communicating with each other to get the best carryover.

+For example, your physical therapist should work with your occupational and speech therapists as to determine which sitting device will provide the greatest stability for your child's trunk when he is working on fine motor or oral motor activities.